SchriderLab/popgenml/tutorials/drosophila_segmentation/README.md

 python3 src/simulations/simulate_msmodified.py --direction ab --odir data/dros_ab --n_jobs 10 --n_samples 100 --slurm
 ```

-This will submit 10 jobs to your cluster, each of which will simulate 100 replicates for each DADI parameter set.
+This will submit 10 jobs to your cluster, each of which will simulate 100 replicates of 10kb for each DADI parameter set.
 The first local command took roughly 12 minutes on my computer and we get a directory structure like:

 ```
 ls data/dros_ab/